 This is not true.
 Everyone is an entrepreneur.
 The only skills you need to be an entrepreneur: an ability to fail, an ability to have ideas, to sell those ideas, to execute on those ideas, and to be persistent so even as you fail you learn and move onto the next adventure.
 Or be an entrepreneur at work.
 An “entre-employee.”

 Take control of who you report to, what you do, what you create.
 Or start a business on the side.
 Deliver some value, any value, to anybody, to somebody, and watch that value compound into a carer.

 What is your other choice?
-To stay at a job where the boss is trying to keep you down, will eventually replace you, will pay you only enough for you to survive, will rotate between compliments and insults so you stay like a fish caught on the bait as he reels you in.
-Is that your best other choices?
+To stay at a job where the boss is trying to keep you down, will eventually replace you, will pay you only enough for you to survive, will rotate between compliments and insults so you stay as a fish caught on the bait as he reels you in.
+Is that your best choice?
 You and I have the same 24 hours each day.
 Is that how you will spend yours?

 8) Excuses used not to quit your job.